RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_2_Notes.md

 # Complete a Security Audit

-Audit questions:
+## Audit Questions
-- What is the audit mean't to achieve
+1. What is the audit meant to achieve?
-- Which assets are most at risk
+2. Which assets are most at risk?
-- Are current controls sufficient to protect those assets
+3. Are current controls sufficient to protect those assets?
-- What controls and compliance regulations need to be implemented
+4. What controls and compliance regulations need to be implemented?

-Control categories
+## Control Categories
-- Administrative: Human component, involve policies and procedures.
+1. **Administrative**: Human component, involving policies and procedures.
-- Technical: hardware and software systems
+2. **Technical**: Hardware and software systems.
-- Physical: measures put in place to prevent physical access
+3. **Physical**: Measures put in place to prevent physical access.

-Stakeholder communication
+## Stakeholder Communication
+When communicating with stakeholders, it is important to:
-- summarize scope and goals
+- Summarize the scope and goals.
-- Lists existing risks
+- List existing risks.
-- notes how quickly thtose risks need to be addressed
+- Note how quickly those risks need to be addressed.
-- identifies compliance regulations
+- Identify compliance regulations.
-- provides recommendations
+- Provide recommendations.